BeScala/AkkaNetworkPingReference/README.md

 - Change the signature of ```PingServer``` as to accept the ```reliability``` parameter of type ```Int```.
 - Change the behaviour of ```PingServer``` so that when it receives a ```Ping```, it throws a dice by generating a random number between 0 and 100.
 If this number is greater than ```reliability```, respond.
 Otherwise, ignore the message and continue waiting for a new ```Ping```.

+##Exercise 5 - Solution & discussion

+After the modification, we see that, in case of dropped ```Ping``` messages, the bookkeeping of the ```Pinger``` no longer fits.
+As a consequence, it never stop because it will keep waiting for responses that will never arrive.

+Observe this by running the application a number of times, setting ```reliability``` to for example 60 until at least one message is dropped.